 For more information on teaching languages in the UK, available bursaries and training options, go to Teach Modern Foreign Languages.

-To get a foot in the door of an organisation, many students in the UK look for work experience.
-Work experience opportunities will vary in length, depending on the organisation.
-In some cases a placement will be as short-term as one day; others may last for several months and lead to a permanent position.
+To get a foot in the door of an organisation, many students in the UK look for relevant work experience.
+Work experience opportunities are available in almost every sector and will vary in length, depending on the organisation.
+In some cases a placement will be as short term as one day; others may last for several months and lead to a permanent position.

 It's important to remember that all work experience is valuable and many students are successful in securing a place for several months.